 - a.
-First Offense Alcohol Misuse: Possible sanctions include, but are not limited to, a substance abuse related health assessment, participation in a substance abuse education program, and other appropriate conduct sanctions, including, but not limited to, probation, visitation restriction, etc. - b.
-Second Offense Alcohol Misuse: Required substance abuse-related assessment, mandatory attendance a substance abuse education program, notification of parents or legal guardians of students under 21, and other conduct sanctions as deemed appropriate, including, but not limited to, restitution, fines, probation, residence hall suspension, etc. - c.
-Third Offense Alcohol Misuse: Required attendance at the substance abuse education program or other community-based substance abuse education program, notification of parents or legal guardians of students under 21, and other conduct sanctions as may be deemed appropriate, including, but not limited to restrictions, probation, suspension or expulsion.
+First Offense Alcohol Misuse: Possible sanctions include, but are not limited to, an alcohol-related health assessment, participation in an alcohol education program, and other appropriate conduct sanctions, including, but not limited to, probation, visitation restriction, etc. - b.
+Second Offense Alcohol Misuse: Required alcohol-related assessment, mandatory attendance at an alcohol education program, notification of parents or legal guardians of students under 21, and other conduct sanctions as deemed appropriate, including, but not limited to, restitution, fines, probation, residence hall suspension, etc. - a.
+Third Offense Alcohol Misuse: Required attendance at the six-session alcohol education program or other community-based alcohol education program, notification of parents or legal guardians of students under 21, and other conduct sanctions as may be deemed appropriate, including, but not limited to restrictions, probation, suspension or expulsion.